raycast/script-commands/README.md

 ### Output Mode

 You can use the standard output to present messages in Raycast.
-Depending on the `mode`, the standard output of your scripts is differently presented.`fullOutput` and `inline` modes support ANSI Escape codes allowing to colour generated output by changing its background and foreground colour.
-[You can view the different output mode options as well as their various forms and colour options here.](https://github.com/raycast/script-commands/blob/master/documentation/OUTPUTMODES.md)
+Depending on the `mode`, the standard output of your scripts is differently presented.`fullOutput` and `inline` modes support ANSI Escape codes allowing to color generated output by changing its background and foreground color.
+[You can view the different output mode options as well as their various forms and color options here.](https://github.com/raycast/script-commands/blob/master/documentation/OUTPUTMODES.md)

 ### Error Handling